EDUCBA Logo

 Key Points

-• Everyone is prone to make mistakes, be it a common person or a wall street professional.
+• Everyone is prone to make mistakes, whether a common person or a wall street professional.

-• In-depth explanation of “market inefficiencies”, “heuristic biases” and “frame dependence”.
+• An in-depth explanation of “market inefficiencies”, “heuristic biases,” and “frame dependence”.

 • Holistic explanation of Behavioral Finance.